elo-enterprises/k8s-tools/README.md

 # Makefile (make sure you have real tabs, not spaces)

 include Makefile.compose.mk
-$(eval $(call compose.import, ▰, ↪, TRUE, docker-compose.yml))
+$(eval $(call compose.import, ▰, ., TRUE, docker-compose.yml))

 # New target declaration that we can use to run stuff
 # inside the `debian` container.
 The syntax conventions
 # are configured by the `compose.import` call we used above
 demo: ▰/debian/demo
-↪demo:
+.demo:
   uname -n -v
 ```

-This is syntactic sugar that says that running `make demo` on the host runs `make ↪demo` on the debian container.
+This is syntactic sugar that says that running `make demo` on the host runs `make .demo` on the debian container.

 Unpacking the sugar even more, you could say that the following are equivalent: